Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 ** IMPORTANT **

-It's not recommended to change parameters once records are public in order to keep the consistency and the sustainability of the archive.
+Even if a check is done after creation of an ark to avoid any duplicate, it's not recommended to change parameters once records are public in order to keep the consistency and the sustainability of the archive.

 Warning